-- a) The CEO will provide the Governance Committee with progress reports 6 weeks after the end of each quarter so that results reporting is aligned with corporate planning and performance cycle.
-The Governance Committee will review the CEO's performance against the Plan and report to the board on a quarterly basis. - b) The Governance Committee will conduct an annual review of CEO performance against the established Performance Agreement and report to the board within 10 weeks following the end of the Fiscal Year.
-This review will include input from members of the board and major external stakeholders and will be structured around the agreed upon Performance Agreement.
+- a) The CEO will provide the Executive Committee with progress a report 6 weeks after the end of each quarter so that results reporting is aligned with corporate planning and performance cycle.
+The Executive Committee will review the CEO's performance against the Plan and report to the Board on a quarterly basis. - b) The Executive Committee will conduct an annual review of CEO performance against the established Performance Agreement and report to the Board within 10 weeks following the end of the fiscal year.
+This review will include input from members of the Board and major external stakeholders and will be structured around the agreed upon Performance Agreement.